stern489/mms-portfolio.github.io/_pages/about.md

                   display: flex; align-items: center; justify-content: center;
                   transition: opacity 0.3s ease; padding: 1rem; text-align: center;
                   z-index: 2; font-size: 14px;">
         <p>Stylized ArcGIS Online Web Map depicting imparied streams in Minnesota.
 This map was created for GIS 5574 (WebGIS).
-[This was not a high-effort project, the standards of displayed projects as my portfolio progresses will be much higher].</p>
+[This was not a high-effort project, the standards of displayed projects will be much higher as my portfolio progresses].</p>
       </div>
     </a>